goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   their job.
 Whenever feasible, plugins should hash information like Content IDs or player names on the client side so that a server-side data breach does not reveal information.
+- Plugins may collect additional non-essential information for telemetry, analytics, or statistical purposes, provided the user is given a chance to review what data is being collected and for what purpose.
+  - Users must opt in to additional telemetry collection, but this may be done as part of a "welcome to this plugin" experience forcing an explicit choice, or via a global Dalamud setting.
+  - Additional collected data should be done for the public interest.
+That is, the extra information should go back to improvement of the plugin, in order to provide the public with statistics, or otherwise improve the game and the experience.
+  - Plugins must use a user-resettable identifier for any non-anonymous analytics data.
+This identifier may not contain any personal information and must be resettable at any time by the user.
+Developers are encouraged to take care to prevent analytics information from deanonymizing users.
 - Plugins must take care to not expose a list of other plugin users or allow an easy way to test whether a specific user is using any plugin.
 Users may list themselves in a public directory if they so choose, but this risk should be identified to the user.
-- Plugins collecting information for telemetry or analytics purposes must capture as little information as necessary, and must clearly explain to the user what is being collected and why.
-  - Users should be required to opt in to telemetry information, but this may be done as part of a "welcome to this plugin" experience or controlled by a global Dalamud setting.
-- Plugins should use secure communication (e.g. HTTPS, TLS, SSL) where possible, and should have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
-Plugins should connect to servers via DNS name to prevent IP address reallocation.
+- Plugins must use secure communication (e.g. HTTPS, TLS, SSL) where possible, and must have certificates issued from a trusted certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
+Plugins must connect to servers via DNS name to prevent data from going to stray IP addresses.

+The appropriateness of data being submitted to backend servers is ultimately subjective, and will be handled on a case-by-case basis of the Plugin Approval Committee.
+Factors such as the developer's intent with the data, the necessity of the data to collect, and how things are communicated to users will all affect what any given plugin would be allowed to collect.
+For example, there are certain classes of data that should *never* be collected, even with explicit user consent.

 Plugin developers running backend servers should also consider the following as part of their plugin's design.
 The below bullet points are not rules, but are